codesmash1337/pokeagent_ac_mcts/PRD_AC_MCTS_HYBRID.md

 ### 1.1 Overview
 This document outlines the requirements for developing a hybrid Pokémon battling agent that combines the strategic planning capabilities of Monte Carlo Tree Search (MCTS) with the learned policy priors from the Metamon Actor-Critic reinforcement learning model.
 The goal is to create a new model that outperforms the baseline Metamon Actor-Critic model while maintaining the existing baseline intact for comparison and evaluation.

 **Implementation Note (2025-10-19):** The system is implemented using a **post-search reranking** approach rather than full PUCT integration.
 This simplifies implementation while maintaining the core goal of boosting MCTS with neural priors.
+The system now uses the **Abra** model (medium-sized transformer with Gen9 support) instead of Minikazam for stronger policy priors.
 See Implementation Status section for details.

 ### 1.2 Problem Statement
 Current Pokémon AI agents face a trade-off: